-Under the Local Government Act 2002, all local authorities, in performing their roles, must have regard to the contribution core services make to communities including the avoidance or mitigation of natural hazards.
-Under the RMA, there is also a requirement that local authorities must consider the preparation of appropriate combined documents whenever significant cross-boundary issues relating to the use, development or protection of natural and physical resources arise or are likely to arise.
+Under the RMA6, there is also a requirement that local authorities must consider the preparation of appropriate combined documents whenever significant cross-boundary issues relating to the use, development or protection of natural and physical resources arise or are likely to arise.
+The hazards strategy is a recognition of this mandate.